-With our Grades 9-10 Blended+ program, it’s not an either/or choice.
+With our Grades 9-10 Blended+ program (with future enrolment including Grades 7-12), it’s not an either/or choice.
 We’ve taken the best parts of in-person learning and combined them with the best parts of online learning.
 Expert teachers work with students on campus and online to meet individual needs in an engaging way.

 The “+” in Blended+ refers to our extensive extra-curricular programs as well as the frequent integration of authentic off campus learning experiences that take advantage of facilities and expertise in our community.

 Built into the tuition (no added costs), these frequent and rich off-campus experiences are designed to engage learners while reinforcing curriculum outcomes.
 For example, the Biogeoscience Institute at the University of Calgary provides students in Biology 20 (our Grade 10 group next year) with classroom instruction combined with guided field studies in the Kananaskis.
 Additionally, Physical Education moves beyond the gyms to include learning activities off-site such as kayaking, curling, wall climbing, and much more!